Mediterranean Green Beans Recipe (My Favorite Fasolakia)

 • Freshly ground black pepper

-• 1 teaspoon red wine vinegar optional, for finishing
+• 1 tsp red wine vinegar optional, for finishing

 Instructions

-• Stir in the crushed tomatoes, chopped parsley, dried oregano, salt, and a generous amount of black pepper.
-Mix thoroughly to combine all the ingredients.
+• Stir in tomatoes, parsley, oregano, salt, and black pepper.

 Notes